VPAC/superlinux/supercomputingwithlinux.md

 This is a quick start that bypasses the building of input files by copying them from two different samples directories.
 Normally, you would build your own input files using the ANSYS and CFX GUIs but this will demonstrate the scheduling process.

-The input file, OscillatingPlate.inp, is a the step-by-step instructions that is sent to ansys.
+The input file, `OscillatingPlate.inp`, is a the step-by-step instructions that is sent to ansys.
 Normally this file has to be created from the Ansys Workbench, and the .def file is create the cfx.

 Under the standard tutorial there is the conclusion concludes with "Obtaining A Solution Using ANSYS CFX-Solver"; contrary to what the tutorial suggests don't press the "Start Run" button.
 There are two reasons for this:

 * The job will run on only one cpu on the head node.
 That cpu will be shared with lots of other users so your job will run very badly.
 * By doing so, you break a very important rule, by running a computational intensive process on the head node, you seriously inconvenience all the other users logged on.
 They will not like that!